benedikthosp/visionaryVR/README.md

-Code implementations for the Paper
+Code implementations for
-# "VisionaryVR: An Optical Simulation Tool for Evaluating and Optimizing Vision Correction Solutions in Virtual Reality"
+# VisionaryVR: An Optical Simulation Tool for
+# Evaluating and Optimizing Vision Correction Solutions in Virtual Reality